Planning process FAQs

 - Are you being premature in talking to people before East Hertfordshire District Council has completed its District Plan?

-We are engaging on our scheme now because the Gilston Area has been allocated as a site for housing development within Pre-Submission version of the East Herts District Plan, which is set to be submitted to Government inspectors in 2017 after a period of public consultation, which is occurring between November and December 2016.
+We are engaging on our scheme now because the Gilston Area has been allocated as a site for housing development within the Pre-Submission version of the East Herts District Plan, which was submitted to Government inspectors in 2017 after a period of public consultation, which occurred between November and December 2016.
 We want to make sure that local people have access to the correct information and do not have to rely on any misinformation and out of date proposals from former landowners that is in the public domain.

 Our conversations with local people in East Herts and Harlow, show that no one is immune from the current housing crisis.
 We have talked to people who shared their concerns for their grandchildren’s future, young working families that cannot buy and have no opportunities to rent and even retired people who would love to move somewhere suitable but cannot.